collapsed-stacks/startups/questions/11264/can-i-be-on-payroll-by-several-limited-companies-being-a-director.md

 - posted by: [László Kovács](https://stackexchange.com/users/9064103/l-szl-kov-cs) on 2016-10-03
 - score: 2

-<p>Yes, that sounds OK with the info you have given us.
+Yes, that sounds OK with the info you have given us.
 The most important concern is to accurately report all of the income and pay the appropriate taxes.
 Setting up payroll for each company makes that very easy, as far as your personal income is concerned.
-Of course, the companies will need to individually file partnership returns as well. </p>
+Of course, the companies will need to individually file partnership returns as well.

-<p>There might be additional concerns depending on the particular business of the multiple companies, which you should discuss with a lawyer who is experienced in that field.</p>
+There might be additional concerns depending on the particular business of the multiple companies, which you should discuss with a lawyer who is experienced in that field.